See your tasks & meetings in one place from tools you already use! Includes Asana, Trello, Todoist, and ClickUp.

 Time-block when you need to write and focus.
 Friday blocks social media websites, Slack notifications and other sites you add.

-Friday routines help you regularly review your day and plan for the next one.
+Friday check-ins help you regularly review your day and plan for the next one.
 Easily track habits and your mood.

 Over the years, I've purchased several journals, but the habit never stuck.
 I was busy, life got in the way, and I forgot to write.

 I became tired of this, so I built a digital solution for busy people who want the benefits of structured reflection, planning, and prioritization with their journaling but haven't been able to make the paper journaling habit stick.

 The planner is your homepage for work.
 As the same suggests, the daily planner is a place to see meetings, tasks, check-ins, and goals in one place.
 It's like the daily spread for those who use the BuJo method.
 You can see how it all works in the video below:

 Friday integrates with tools you already use, like Google Calendar, Outlook, Todoist, Asana, Microsoft To Do, Trello and pretty much all the other tools you might use.
 Instead of writing this down, we import your work automatically!